yashajitsaria/Gearbox-Fault-Analysis-usign-ML/README.md

 - Aarav Arya

 ## Introduction:
-Our project deals with the application of Machine Learning in industrial environemnt in the field of Mechanical Engineering.
+Our project deals with the application of Machine Learning in industrial environement in the field of Mechanical Engineering.
 Given vibrational data collected using 4 vibration sensors placed in four different corners of a gearbox, our model will analyse the data and predict if the gearbox has a broken tooth and hence, if the gearbox is healthy or not.

 ## Data Collection:
 Dataset used: [Gearbox Fault Analysis - Kaggle](https://www.kaggle.com/brjapon/gearbox-fault-diagnosis) \